 Catch-at-age data (including catch number-at-age, mean weight-at-age in the catch, mean length-at-age) are derived from the raised national figures received from the national laboratories.
-The data are obtained either by market sampling or by onboard observers, and processed as described above.
+The data are obtained either by market sampling, by onboard observers or self-sampling by the industry, and processed as described above.
 Information on recent sampling levels and nations providing samples should be provided as part of the working group report (typically sec.
 2.2.).